aridjayarecipes/cutesrecipes.web.app/content/post/2592-how-to-make-perfect-creamy-mashed-potatoes.md

 1. Get 1/2 tsp pepper

 Place them back into the dry pot and put the pot on the stove.
-Great recipe for &#34;ultra creamy&#34; mashed potatoes!
+Great recipe for "ultra creamy" mashed potatoes!
 It&#39;s straight forward and just plain delicious.
 The perfect mashed potato to accompnay your favorite gravy!

 <!--inarticleads2-->